SiliconLabs/wiseconnect/examples/snippets/wlan/data_transfer/readme.md

 > Note:
 >
 > 1. In concurrent mode, STA and AP should be configured on the same channel.
 The STA instance shall first scan for the specified external AP, wherein the channel number of AP is fetched and passed as an argument during SoftAP creation.
-> 2. Valid values for CHANNEL_NO are 1 to 11 as the supported band is 2.4GHz.
+> 2. Valid values for CHANNEL_NO are 1 to 11 as the supported band is 2.4 GHz.

+> Note:
+> You can configure default region-specific regulatory information using `sl_wifi_region_db_config.h`.

 #### Configure the following TCP/IP parameters in **app.c** to test this app as per requirements